univention/ox-connector/docs/ox-connector-app/limitations.rst

    single: provisioning; faulty item

-When the :program:`OX Connector` encounters a faulty queue item that it can't process, it stops the provisioning at the item and logs the filename with its path in the :term:`Listener Converter` log file, see :ref:`log-files`.
+When the :program:`OX Connector` encounters a faulty queue item that it can't process, it stops the provisioning at the item and the problematic task in the :term:`Listener Converter` log file, see :ref:`log-files`.

 Despite the stop, the :term:`Listener` continues to add items to the queue.
 After the administrator removed the faulty queue item, the Listener Converter